Radiance Fields from Photons: Building Radiance Fields, One Photon at a Time

 \section{Building Radiance Fields, One Photon at a Time}

 Building radiance fields from conventional pixels is limiting in three fundamental ways.
 First, in low flux conditions, potentially severe noise $\mathcal{N}$ gets baked into the learned radiance field, washing out any reconstructions.
 This ``white noise'' phenomenon can be observed in the last row of Fig.~\ref{fig:lowflux-hdr}.
-Second, in high flux settings, the pixels saturate, leading to poor contrast or clipped regions.
-Lastly, under rapid motion or long integration times $\tau$, pixel measurements have large motion blur.
-Also, for a fixed total capture time, the number of measurements will be relatively low, thus limiting the diversity of viewpoints.
-In this section, we develop the theoretical foundations and practical methods for estimating quanta radiance fields, i.e., radiance fields built one photon at a time, and discuss how QRFs could address the limitations described above.
+Second, in high-flux settings, the pixels saturate, leading to poor contrast or clipped regions.
+Lastly, under rapid motion or long integration times $\tau$, pixel measurements may have large motion blur.